Donations and Financial Aid

 Launched in 1998, The Crimson’s Financial Aid Program enables all Harvard students—regardless of socioeconomic background—to take part in The Crimson by covering their expected tuition contributions each semester.
 The program has been highly successful, with many participants rising to leadership roles.
 It has also helped increase socioeconomic and ethnic diversity in the organization.

 But the program now faces serious challenges.
-The number of participants has doubled over the past four years because of the current economic crisis, increasing awareness of the program, and Harvard’s own efforts to attract students of less affluent backgrounds.
+The number of participants has doubled since 2007, largely due to Harvard’s own efforts to attract students of less affluent backgrounds.
 These factors are straining The Crimson’s budget, and without additional alumni support, we will be forced to make significant cutbacks.